Why Funding Products (Not Projects) Matters Even More in the Age of AI

 A Historical View of Product Thinking

-This model's power is demonstrated by its transformational success at some of the world's most dominant companies:
+This model's sheer power is demonstrated by its transformational success at some of the world's most dominant companies:

 4. Funding Products Isn't a Blank Check, It's a Strategic Shift to "Spend Envelopes"